quantgalore/prediction-models/README.md

 # prediction-models
-Prediction models for  SPX returns and regime switching.
+Prediction model for S&P 500 returns using features derived from the VIX index.